+Vision-language approaches effectively distinguish images using features from models like CLIP~\cite{radford2021learning}. \citet{ojha2024universalfakeimagedetectors} adapt the protocol of~\cite{wang2020cnngeneratedimagessurprisinglyeasy} by using CLIP as a feature extractor rather than training a ResNet50.
+Other works improve text-to-image diffusion detection by integrating captions for joint analysis via CLIP's multimodal embeddings~\cite{sha2023defakedetectionattributionfake}, or by extracting representations from both intermediate and final encoder layers (RINE)~\cite{koutlis2024leveragingrepresentationsintermediateencoderblocks}.

+Heuristic methods exploit predefined rules and known structural discrepancies between real and synthetic images.
+LGrad~\cite{tan2023learning} uses gradients from pre-trained CNNs as artifact representations, while \citet{tan2023rethinkingupsamplingoperationscnnbased} detect synthetic content by analyzing neighboring pixel dependencies introduced by upsampling in GANs and VAEs.
+More recently, AIDE~\cite{yan2025sanitycheckaigeneratedimage} classifies images by combining low-level texture statistics with high-level semantic embeddings.

-Reconstruction models, focused on reconstructing images, identify discrepancies and artifacts that may indicate whether an image is AI-generated.
-By comparing the original and reconstructed images, they can highlight areas where generative artifacts are present.
-Diffusion Reconstruction Error (DIRE)~\cite{wang2023dirediffusiongeneratedimagedetection} measures the discrepancy between an input image and its reconstructed version generated by a pre-trained ablated diffusion model (ADM)~\cite{dhariwal2021diffusionmodelsbeatgans}, utilizing this differences to train a ResNet50 classifier.
-In contrast, AEROBLADE~\cite{ricker2024aerobladetrainingfreedetectionlatent} avoids classifier training and directly uses reconstruction errors from a latent diffusion model's (LDM) autoencoder (AE), noting that synthetic images reconstruct more accurately.
-More recently SPAI~\cite{karageorgiou2024anyresolutionaigeneratedimagedetection} introduces a spectral detection method, learning the spectral distribution of real images in a self-supervised manner and identifying generative artifacts via reconstruction similarity.
+Reconstruction approaches compare original and reconstructed image variants to highlight areas with artifacts that deviate from a learned distribution.
+To this end, DIRE~\cite{wang2023dirediffusiongeneratedimagedetection} measures the discrepancy between an input image and its reconstructed version generated by a pre-trained ablated diffusion model~\cite{dhariwal2021diffusionmodelsbeatgans}, utilizing these differences to train a ResNet50 classifier.
+In contrast, AEROBLADE~\cite{ricker2024aerobladetrainingfreedetectionlatent} avoids classifier training and directly uses reconstruction errors from a latent diffusion model's autoencoder, noting that generated images are reconstructed more accurately.
+Recently, SPAI~\cite{karageorgiou2024anyresolutionaigeneratedimagedetection} introduced a spectral detection method to learn the spectral distribution of real images in a self-supervised manner and identify generation artifacts via reconstruction similarity.

-Zero-shot models have the capability to detect synthetic images without prior training on synthetic data, by relying only on real images and learning their underlying distribution.
-There are only a few recent methods that avoid training on synthetic data altogether.
-In~\cite{he2024rigidtrainingfreemodelagnosticframework}, the authors introduce RIGID, a training-free, model-agnostic method based on the observation that real images are more robust to small perturbations in the embedding space of large pre-trained models.
-Inspired by advancements in machine-generated text detection, ZED~\cite{cozzolino2024zeroshotdetectionaigeneratedimages}, estimates how "surprising" an image is using a lossless image encoder to model pixel-wise probabilities.